sjkelleyjr/Deadlock/chapters/chapter_06.md

 Sarah shook her head.
 "That's not agile.
 In agile, we deliver working software every sprint.
 We can't wait three sprints to see results."

 "Working software.
-You mean software that actually works?"
-Alex skickered.
+As opposed to the broken software we're currently using?"
+Alex snickered.

-"Of course!"
-Sarah said.
-"That's what agile is all about."
+"Maybe the Taskly team should've considered agile." chuckled Mack.

 Mack leaned back in his chair.
 "So we're supposed to deliver three complex features in two weeks, with unrealistic estimates, and make sure they actually work?"